-- Customer Service JetBlue and our Crewmembers were recognized in 2016 for industry leading customer service. - J.D.
-Power and Associates recognized JetBlue and our Crewmembers for the 12th consecutive year as the "Highest in Airline Customer Satisfaction among Low-Cost Carriers."
-JetBlue also achieved the highest scores in the Aircraft and In-Flight Services categories. - JetBlue also received the top score on the American Customer Satisfaction Index (ACSI) among airlines.
-Our score of 80 was the best in the domestic airline industry.
-Additionally, we received 7 out of 7 stars for safety, and 5 out of 5 stars for our product offering from Airline Ratings. - Our Crewmembers During 2016, our Crewmembers recognized JetBlue as one of America's "Best Employers" by Forbes.
-JetBlue ranked #8 through a survey that asked individuals how likely they would be to recommend their employer to someone else.
-We are proud that for a fifth year we've achieved a top score of 100 on the Corporate Equality Index, which rates major U.S. companies and their policies and practices related to the LGBT community, earning us the designation of one of the "Best Places to Work for LGBT Equality."
+• Customer Service - JetBlue and our Crewmembers were recognized in 2017 for industry leading customer service.

+JetBlue received the top score on the American Customer Satisfaction Index (ACSI) among airlines.
+Our score of 82 was the highest for any domestic airline.
+Additionally, Airline Ratings awarded us 7 out of 7 stars for safety, and 5 out of 5 stars for our product offerings.

+• Our Crewmembers - During 2017, our Crewmembers recognized JetBlue as one of America's "Best Employers" by Forbes.
+JetBlue ranked #12 through a survey that asked individuals how likely they would be to recommend their employer to someone else.
+We are proud that for a sixth year we have achieved a top score of 100 on the Corporate Equality Index, which rates major U.S. companies and their policies and practices related to the LGBT community, earning us the designation of one of the "Best Places to Work for LGBT Equality."